-Harborside, through its affiliated entities, is a fully licensed, vertically integrated cannabis company, with its business consisting of three primary segments: (i) retail sales, (ii) wholesale sales (including branded product sales of consumer packaged goods), and (iii) cultivation, processing and manufacturing.
-The Company services the adult-use and medical markets.
+Harborside, through its affiliated entities, is a fully licensed, vertically integrated omni-channel cannabis company, with its business consisting of three primary segments: (i) retail sales, including direct to consumer and delivery, (ii) cannabis processing, extraction and product manufacturing including "white label" production of cannabis packaged goods for other cannabis companies, and (iii) wholesale sales, including the sale of bulk cannabis flower and trim into the wholesale market.
 The Company operates in and/or has ownership interests in California and Oregon, pursuant to state and local laws and regulations, and is focused on building and maintaining its position as one of California's premier vertically integrated cannabis companies.